Control of cosmetic products, analytics & appraisal

 Official controls and appraisals

-Our task is to examine cosmetic products together with the testing institutes of the federal states, the Federal Ministry of Health and the food supervisory authorities of the federal states by taking samples on the market (drugstores, department stores, supermarkets, health food stores, organic food stores, markets, trade fairs) and directly from manufacturers and importers.
+Our task is to examine cosmetic products in cooperation with the testing institutes of the federal states, the Federal Ministry of Health and the food inspection authorities of the federal states by taking samples on the market (drugstores, department stores, supermarkets, health food stores, organic food stores, markets, trade fairs) and directly from manufacturers and importers.

-Our department GEKO (commodities and cosmetics, Institute for Food Safety Vienna) examines the products for compliance with the substance regulations, checks the labeling and assesses the products based on the results found.
-Approximately 1000 cosmetic products are examined each year.
+Our department GEKO (commodities and cosmetics, Institute for Food Safety Vienna) examines the products for compliance with the material regulations, checks the labeling and assesses the products based on the results found.
+Between 700 and 1,000 cosmetic products are examined each year.

 The inspection spectrum for cosmetic products includes chemical-physical analyses, hygiene requirements and inspection in accordance with legal regulations.